Field Rules Overview

 Elections will be conducted by secret ballot.
 Ballots will be provided to the membership via the newsletter or at regular meetings prior to the election.
 The ballots will contain all known nominees, space for write in candidates, and a mailing address to where the ballot can be cast.

 A designated member of the Election Committee (a person NOT running for office) will collect and hold all cast ballots.
 That person will use a Club roster as a check off tool to insure one member, one vote policy is maintained.
-He will not look at, tabulate or in any way reveal the content of ballots in his possession prior to the end of the December regular meeting.
+That person will not look at, tabulate or in any way reveal the content of ballots in his possession prior to the end of the December regular meeting.
 Members can hand deliver or mail ballots to the designated Election Committee member anytime prior the actual counting of the ballots.

 Members of the Election Committee will tabulate the results of all cast ballots towards the end of the regular December meeting, and announce the results as the last item of business.
 At that point, the newly elected officers will assume the duties of their offices, effective at the adjournment of the December meeting.